IHE/ITI.SeR/SeR.md

 ### 3.79.1 Scope

-This transaction is used by the Authorization Decisions Verifier to query for authorization decisions, granted and managed by the Authorization Decisions Manager.
-These authorization decisions are created for an Requester Entity that is authorized to disclose specific documents.
+This transaction is used by the Authorization Decisions Verifier to query for Access Decsions Decisions, granted and managed by the Authorization Decisions Manager.
+These Access Decisions are created to disclose specific clinical data.

 The information required to perfom Access Decision shall be conveyed with the Authorization Decisions Query [ITI-79] request, i.e., the identifier of the